intmus/inttheory22-23/_10-intro-part-writing/a1-voiceleadingerrors.md

 #### Spacing

-Spacing is a relatively straightfoward idea, but it can be difficult to create the working definitions based on the examples.
+Spacing is relatively straightfoward, but it can be difficult to create consistent rules based on the examples.
 Your final conclusions should be:
 - The bass *can* be as far from the tenor as needed.
 - Between the soprano, alto, and tenor voices, adjacent voices cannot be more than an octave apart.
 Meaning that the:
   - Tenor and alto *cannot* have more than an octave between them.